 The Company determines that financial assets are impaired when there has been a significant or prolonged decline in the fair value below its cost.
-This determination of what is significant or prolonged requires judgment.
-In making this judgment, the Company evaluates among other factors, the normal volatility in share price, the financial health of the investee, industry and sector performance, changes in technology and operational and financing cash flow.
-Impairment may be appropriate when there is evidence of deterioration in the financial health of the investee, industry and sector performance, and financing and operational cash flows.
+This determination of what is significant or prolonged requires judgement.

+In making this judgement, the Company evaluates, among other factors, the normal volatility in share price, the financial health of the investee, industry and sector performance, changes in technology and operational and financing cash flow.
+Impairment may be appropriate when there is evidence of deterioration in the financial health of the investee, industry and sector performance, changes in technology, and financing and operational cash flows.